jonfernandes/eurostar-demo/README.md

 - Chunk data at 1000 tokens with an overlap of 200.
 - Chunk data at 6000 tokens.
 Many embedding models have a context length of 8192 so viable.

+### Embeddings
+Important to check on MTEB (Massive Text Embedding Benchmark) to determine which embeddings models are performant.

+### Reranking
+Used a re-ranker to improve on the retrieval step.

 ## Results of unit testing
 https://docs.google.com/spreadsheets/d/1UQ3cscKfnj9avwbkEuib7aXN5C7Y8gbDuYo3H_mDa2Q/edit?usp=sharing